percona/pmm/docs/install-pmm/install-pmm-client/binary_package.md

-# Install PMM client manually
+# Install PMM client manually using binaries

 To install PMM client with **binary** package, do the following:
 {.power-number}